tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 ---
 <p style="text-align: justify;">
   When it comes to importing data from an Excel sheet with SSIS, Excel has quite a reputation.
 And not a terribly good one.
 Well deserved, to be honest, because numerous issues can rise when dealing with this piece of software.
-This blog post will deal with the issue I encounter the most on forums, which is the issue of the mixed data types in one column, also known as <em>“Why is some of my data read as NULL?”</em>.
+This blog post will deal with the issue I encounter the most on forums, which is the issue of the mixed data types in one column, also known as <em>"Why is some of my data read as NULL?"</em>.
 </p>

 <p class="MsoNormal" style="text-align: justify;">